 Alternatives to fossil fuel can reduce costs and emissions.
 For example, greater use of biomass wastes, electrification of steam driven processes, and integration of renewable process heat (heat pumps and solar heating), are increasingly being adopted by innovative companies.

-National Pulp and Paper Sustainability Report 2018 Industry Edge
+National Pulp and Paper Sustainability Report 2018 (PDF 6.3MB) Australian Forest Products Association

 Pulp and Paper Manufacturing Australian Industry and Skills Committee

-Tracking Progress: Pulp and paper International Energy Agency
+Tracking Industry: Pulp and paper International Energy Agency